sharedassumptions/peoples-guide-to-philosophy/language-and-reasoning.md

 The argument above is an example of a good argument.
 I expect the reader agrees: it is hard to disagree with the reasoning, or to disagree with the conclusion, at least after understanding the reasoning.
 One reason the argument is so strong is the simplicity and effectiveness of its structure, which is based on the *reductio ad absurdum* idea that is the basis of many good arguments stretching back to ancient times.

 What makes an argument good?
 Chiefly, two things.
 First, that it is persuasive: it causes people to believe its conclusion, the more reliably the better.
-Second, that its conclusion is probably going to be true, with whatever level of confidence is required by the situation.
-These are the qualities that we will value in arguments in our attempt to develop the technology of argumentation or reasoning.
+Second, that it is truth-tending: its conclusion is probably going to be true, with whatever level of confidence is required by the situation.
+Neither of these is more important than the other; both are requirements.
+In particular, a persuasive argument for a false conclusion is worse than nothing.

+These qualities, persuasiveness and truth-tending, are the primary qualities that we will value in arguments.
+We will always pursue these qualities in conjunction, and never separately.

+The concern with truth-tending is based on the premise that truth is valuable.
+This is undoubtedly true, as there are innumerable situations in which accurate information has substantial value for all kinds of important purposes.
+Most decision-making requires information, and decisions made on the basis of bad information, or bad analysis of information, are shown time and again to lead to bad outcomes.
+This is all common sense, I think.

+The primary question in the area of reasoning becomes for us, how can we develop good, persuasive, and truth-tending arguments?
+Our answer, in broad terms, is that good arguments are based on principles of reasoning which are valid or truth-tending in general, across all domains of inquiry.

 ## History of Language, Reasoning, and Their Study